joaotavora/eglot/README.md

 - `eglot-events-buffer-size`: Control the size of the Eglot events buffer;

-- `eglot-ignored-server-capabilites`: LSP server capabilities that Eglot could use, but won't;
+- `eglot-ignored-server-capabilities`: LSP server capabilities that Eglot could use, but won't;

 - `eglot-confirm-server-initiated-edits`: If non-nil, ask for confirmation